coronel08/my-notes/notes/docs/aws.md

 -   SQS -Simple Que Service, send store and receive messages. used to decouple applications.
 Default retention 4 days, max 14 days. up to 10 messages at a time.
 Group data by using Group ID.
 Scales automatically.
 Max size is 256kb.

     -   SQS Extended CLient - used for storing and consuming messages up to 2GB to get around 256KB.
 Consider using S3 for storage as well.
-    -   Standard Queue vs FIFO queue - Can't change queue type after you create it.
-At least once delivery.
+    -   Queue - Can't change queue type after you create it.
+        -   Standard Queue - At least once delivery.
+        -   FIFO Queue - Exaclty once processing.
 First In => First Out 300 msg/s without batching, 3000 msg/s with.
+            -   Parameters
+                -   `MessageDeduplicationId` - prevents duplicates.
+If a message with an ID is sent succesfully, messages with the same ID are accepted but aren't delivered for 5 mins.
+                -   `MessageGroupId` - Specifies that a message belongs to a group.
+Messages in a group are processed 1 by 1 in a strict order.
+                -   `ReceiveRequestAttemptId` - Token used for deduplication of ReceiveMessage calls.
+If error from ReceiveMessage can retry with an identical receiveRequestAttempId.
     -   Message Visibility Timeout - message visibility timeout is 30 seconds by default, max 12 hours, if not processed within the timeout it will be processed twice.
 Prevents other consumers from receiving and processing the same message.
     -   Dead Letter Queue(DLQ) - set a threshold of how many times the message can go back into the queue.
 After the threshold the message goes into the DLQ(Dead Letter Queue)
     -   Delay Queue - default is 0 seconds but can be up to 15 minutes